mischa78/boxroom/README.markdown

 Language
 --------

-Thanks to [Rob Halff](https://github.com/rhalff) Boxroom is now available in Dutch too.
+Thanks to [Rob Halff](https://github.com/rhalff) Boxroom is now available in Dutch.
 To use Boxroom in Dutch, open `config/application.rb` and uncomment this line:

     # config.i18n.default_locale = :nl